Long Range, High Performance Antennas for Handheld and Mobile Radios

 Length and type of Motorsport Arial can make a huge difference to your radio systems performance.

 It is important when purchasing a Antenna that the frequency being used by the radios matches the design frequency of the antenna.
 This can require the assistance of a Radio Engineer, Harris Race Radios are your professional Radio Engineers.
 We are RSM Approved Radio Engineers.
+Contact us with any queries you may have on the antenna you require.

 Antennas are used to send and receive frequency signals.
 Very high frequency (VHF) and ultrahigh frequency (UHF) antennas are designed to transmit and pick up different ranges of frequencies in the broadcast spectrum. … VHF antennas do not transmit and receive the same channels as UHF antennas.
 They can not be mixed.